CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 First I have to talk about TRUST.
 This is the whole point of this entire project.
 We live in dangerous times for "supply chain attacks" in open-source and it is getting worse.
 This is a problem we need to address!
 In this project, you don't need to TRUST ME!
 You can run all the bash commands inside bash scripts line-by-line.
 My emphasis is to thoroughly comment and describe what is my intention for every single command.
 You can follow and observe exactly what is going on.
-This is the beauty of open-source.
+This is the beauty of open source.
 But this is realistic only for very simple projects.
 To be meticulously precise, you still have to trust the Windows code, Linux, GNU tools, drivers, Podman, Buildah, VSCode, extensions, the microprocessor, memory, disc and many other projects.
 There is no system without an inherent minimal level of TRUST.

 ## Compile (build) speed in various environments